What do flea larvae look like? If you are concerned that you may have a flea problem, you are likely looking out for various signs.

 - Next comes the larvae stage, which we will look at in more depth throughout this article.

-- The third stage is the pupa, when the flea enters into a cocoon and lies dormant for a period of time.
+- The third stage is the pupa when the flea enters into a cocoon and lies dormant for some time.

 The Flea Larvae